masa-su/pixyz/README.md

 Using Pixyz, you can implement these different models **in the same API** and **in combination with each other**.

 The overview of Pixyz is as follows.
-Each API is described below.
+Each API will be discussed below.
 ![overview](https://user-images.githubusercontent.com/11865486/48596532-d73bf180-e99c-11e8-996f-79a9e95ab459.png)

 **Note**: since this library is under development, there are possibilities to have many bugs.